 \subsection{Convergence Analysis.}

-In this subsection, we analyze the convergence of the solution $y^{\epsilon}$ of the penalized problem \eqref{p1}-\eqref{p2} to the solution $y$ of the corresponding Dirichlet boundary control problem \eqref{ch1}-\eqref{ch2}, as the penalty parameter $\epsilon \rightarrow 0$.
-Define the difference $z = y^{\epsilon} - y$.
+In this subsection, we analyze the convergence analysis of the solution $y^{\epsilon}$ of the penalized problem \eqref{p1}-\eqref{p2} to the solution $y$ of the corresponding closed loop system \eqref{ch1}-\eqref{c}, as the penalty parameter $\epsilon \rightarrow 0$.
+We define the difference $z:= y^{\epsilon} - y$.